-You usually get the “A media driver your computer needs is missing” error while installing Windows on your system if you don’t have the correct installation media.
-This issue can also occur if the files in the media are corrupted.
+You usually get the “A media driver your computer needs is missing” error while installing Windows on your system if you have a corrupt or incompatible installation media.

 Re-create Installation Media

 Another possible reason for this error is an improperly created installation media.
 It can happen due to the following causes: